Information for Tenants

 This notification allows for tenants to become aware of the potential sale of their building from the date the notice is posted.

-To determine whether a unit rent is affordable to a household earning 80% of AMI please refer to the schedule below.
-Please be sure to account for any utilities the tenant is responsible for:
+To determine whether a unit rent is affordable to a household earning 80% of AMI please visit the Income and Rent Limits page

 How can tenants get help if they need to relocate?